Introduction to #undef in C

 Eg: #define PI 3.14

-Thus when the above line is passed to the preprocessor, it assigns 3.14 value to PI variable that can be used further anywhere in the program.
-Further, in case, we need to limit the scope for this macro_name within the program we can use the #undef directive to remove the declared macro_name for further assignments.
+When the given line is processed by the preprocessor, it assigns the value 3.14 to the variable named PI.
+Further, if we need to limit the scope for this macro_name within the program, we can use the #undef directive to remove the declared macro_name for further assignments.

 #undef macro_name